cosywasswa/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

 **[The leaderboard website displays scores submitted by different players.
-It also allows you to submit your score and displayes the scores on the board through the use of API.]**
+It also allows you to submit your score and displayes the scores on the board through the use of API.The leader board is styled to give a feel of a game board]**

 ## 🛠 Built With <a name="built-with"></a>